Awarding Polices 2019-2020

 - Repayment must be made in the form of cash, credit card, or financial aid monies.

-- Repayment is due in full on the due date regardless if the student’s federal financial aid funds has arrived and been disbursed.
+- Repayment is due in full on the due date regardless if the student’s federal financial aid funds have arrived and been disbursed.

 - Students may not receive Emergency Loans in consecutive semesters/terms.